programmfabrik/easydb-documentation/content/technical/api/tutorial/python_tutorial/_index.en.md

     [HTTP Status Codes](https://docs.easydb.de/en/technical/api/session)

 ## Running from the command line

----

-tutorial.py may be run from the command line.
+`tutorial.py` may be run from the command line.

-- easydb server url in the `-server=<>` argument
+- easydb server url in the `--server_url` argument
-- either search for a string with `-search=<>` or an explicit search criteria in json format for `-json=<>`
+- either search for a string with `--search` or an explicit search criteria in json format for `--json`

 A valid login/email and password are necessary for authentication

-multiple search criteria may be given, separated by commas or spaces. tutorial.py will create a custom search criteria passable as a HTTP request postfield.
+multiple search criteria may be given, separated by commas or spaces. `tutorial.py` will create a custom search criteria passable as a HTTP request postfield.
-The custom search criteria is saved to search.json in the same directory as tutorial.py.
+The custom search criteria is saved to search.json in the same directory as `tutorial.py`.
 View this for syntactical information regarding easydb searches.

-A personally written search criteria may be passed through `-json=<>`, please save the file indiscreetly so the script may quickly locate it.
+A personally written search criteria may be passed through `--json`, please save the file indiscreetly so the script may quickly locate it.

-    -$ python tutorial.py -server=5.easydb.pf-berlin.de -search=holiday,travel
+    -$ python tutorial.py --server_url 5.easydb.pf-berlin.de --search holiday,travel

-    -$ python tutorial.py -server=5.easydb.pf-berlin.de -json=criteria_template.json
+    -$ python tutorial.py --server_url 5.easydb.pf-berlin.de --json criteria_template.json

 ## Arguments

----

-1. `-server=<>`
+### `server_url`

 Distinguish the url of your easydb database:

-    -server=5.easydb.pf-berlin.de

-2. `search=<>`
+    --server_url 5.easydb.pf-berlin.de

+### `search`

 Distinguish your search, search values may by spaces or commas from one another:

-    -search=easydbrules

-    -search=one,2,three,four,0101,0x6
+    --search easydbrules

+    --search one,2,three,four,0101,0x6

-    -search=red fox yellow canaries
+    --search red fox yellow canaries

-3. `-json=<>` (Optional)
+### `json` (Optional)

+Filepath to a json file with predefined searches.

 Explicitly distinguish your search criteria:

-    -$ dir
+    -$ ls
-    tutorial.py  criteria_template.json
+        tutorial.py  criteria_template.json  search.json

-    -$ python tutorial.py -server=5.easydb.pf-berlin.de -json=criteria_template.json
+    -$ python tutorial.py --server_url 5.easydb.pf-berlin.de --json search.json

-please save the file indiscreetly so the script may quickly locate it.
+Please save the file indiscreetly so the script may quickly locate it.

-4. `-type=<>` (Optional)

-Distinguish which datatype to search for, or create a regular expression in your search query

-    -type=Fulltext

-    -type=worter

 ## Results

----

-After a succesfull run, the results of your search will be saved in your current working directory as `searchResults.txt`; as well, an informative table will be printed on the console regarding your easydb instance ( see [Server Information](#server-information))
+After a succesfull run, the results of your search will be saved in your current working directory as `searchResults.json`; as well, an informative table will be printed on the console regarding your easydb instance (see [Server Information](#server-information))

 ## Methods

----

 ### Start Session

----

     def start_session(Session)

 - _Parameters_

     `Object` Session